-"My main interest became road racing.
-It was very interesting to see the different roster of people in the Ferraris, Maseratis, Coopers and Porsches, and later, the Ford GT and Coupes.
-Plus you had Formula One guys stopping by and doing races and that just added to the mystique.
-It struck me that the people in road racing were business men who had interests outside of racing.
+Dyson’s interest in racing expanded to include road racing.
+“It was very interesting to see the different roster of people in the Ferraris, Maseratis, Coopers and Porsches, and later, the Ford GT,” Dyson said.
+“Plus you had Formula One guys stopping by and doing races and that just added to the mystique.
+It struck me that a lot of the people in road racing were businessmen who had interests outside of racing.
 I followed Champ Car racing with all the guys who ran in the 50’s and 60’s – they were full time racers – I couldn’t do what they did, but I always had in the back of my mind that I could do road racing sometime in the future.
-So when I finished graduate school at Cornell, I said, ‘why don’t I do it for a year see what it is like.'
-I remember watching races at Watkins Glen from the roof of my car when I was younger and I said it would we neat to run Watkins Glen, to race the same track that the Formula One guys race on.
+So when I finished graduate school at Cornell, I said, ‘why don’t I do it for a year see what it is like.’”

-Rob and Pat would work on the car at night, after work.
+Rob and Pat worked on the car at night, after work.
 Pat was good at transmissions and Rob was good at fabrication.
 Except for some body work, they did all their own work.
+Rob took the car to a Sports Car Club of America Regional race at Watkins Glen – “I thought it would be neat to race at the track where the Formula One guys did” – and came home the winner of his first race.
 Rob ran SCCA Regionals in the Northeast in 1974 and ’75 and ran his first SCCA National in 1977.
-That was a real step up, because they were racing against the factory teams of Bob Sharp, Bob Tulius and Joe Huffacker.
-Rob won a National Championship in 1981 with a Nissan 200 SX, which he ran to the end of following year.
+That was a real step up, because they were racing against the factory teams of Bob Sharp, Bob Tullius and Joe Huffaker.

 “Club racing was an interesting time.
 It was up all night driving Friday after work, than get two hours of sleep in the truck before they open the gates on Saturday morning, than unload the car and off you went.
-Than drive all Sunday night so we could be back at work on Monday morning.
+Then drive all Sunday night so we could be back at work on Monday morning.
 You did sleep pretty well on Monday night!
 But that was kind of fun when I look back.
 I smile when I think about how much we did not know and how much we were learning every weekend.
 I remember lying underneath my race car, sucking dirt, putting a gear box together in the sand.
 Or being in the middle of nowhere, working a block and tackle off a tree limb to get an engine in.
 Or it is the middle of the night, and you are taking an engine out and pulling the bottom end off to check to see if any bearings are gone as a result of an oil pump failing.
 Here it is midnight in Palm Beach, Florida, 90 degrees and you are a buffet table for the mosquitoes!”